Brand Momentum

 Negative - Brand post purchase support experience

-Not a pleasant scenario – but not unlike what can happen with new product introductions.
+Not a pleasant scenario – but not unlike what happens in real life.

 ++Juster scale scoring system: 11&10= 1.0, 9&8= 0.5, 7&6&5= 0.0, 4&3= -0.5, 2&1= -1.0